 Now that’s ok if you’re shooting indoors with a good Wi-Fi connection but if you want to be a bit more mobile and shoot outdoors, or where you don’t have a Wi-Fi connection, you need an alternative.

 5: Filmic Pro Remote – Remote control of your iPhone’s camera

 My favored solution to how to film yourself with a phone is to use the Filmic Remote app.

-If you already have the FiLMiC Pro camera app you can download FiLMiC Remote app from the AppStore or iTunes.
-Bit if you haven’t got FiLMiC Pro yet you can download FiLMiC Pro and the FiLMiC Remote app together as the FiLMiC Pro camera kit.
+If you already have the FiLMiC Pro camera app you can download FiLMiC Remote app from AppStore or iTunes.
+But if you don’t have FiLMiC Pro yet you can download FiLMiC Pro and the FiLMiC Remote app together as the FiLMiC Pro camera kit.
 The app bundle costs about $19.